Menu

 Unsure whether you are at high risk for severe COVID-19?

-In addition to speaking with your healthcare provider for confirmation, fill out this easy-to-use questionnaire to find out if you may be at high risk for COVID-19 becoming severe, and assess if an authorized oral treatment might be right for you.
+In addition to speaking with a healthcare professional, take this quick and easy questionnaire to find out if you may be high risk for COVID-19 becoming severe and if a prescription treatment option might be right for you.

 Assess your riskLoading

-As soon as you know that you or a loved one are at high risk of becoming very sick from COVID-19, talk to your healthcare provider about steps you can take in case of an infection.
-An action plan is key in the event of a positive COVID-19 test.
+As soon as you know that you or a loved one are at high risk of becoming very sick from COVID-19, talk to your healthcare professional about steps you can take in case of an infection.
+An action plan is key if you test positive or are feeling COVID-19 symptoms.
 When you’re prepared, you can act fast.

 You know your health situation best and that will inform how you make a personalized list of to-dos.
-If you test positive for COVID-19, your plan will remind you of the steps to take right away.
+If you test positive or are feeling COVID-19 symptoms, your plan will remind you of the steps to take right away.
 Some starter suggestions are listed below that you may find helpful.

 • Know how to get in touch with people you've been in contact with, who may have been exposed to the virus (SARS-CoV-2).